librill/Data403Project2/README.md

     -   svc.Rmd is fitting/evaluation of SVC on training data

-    -   TODO: selection.Rmd is evaluation of models on validation and testing sets
+    -   selection.Rmd is evaluation of models on validation and testing sets. also includes evaluation and discussion of model fairness.

-    -   fairness.Rmd is evaluation of chosen model fairness
+    -   fairness.RMD contains manual error analysis on "eyeball" portion of validation set

 -   /images contains images of plots